santiagobarreda/brms_tools/docs/week-2.md

 ## 6    221.2339 23.08532 -2633.672
 ```

 I can plot the individual samples for the mean parameter on the left below.
 On the right I plot a histogram of the same samples, superimposed with the theoretical distribution of the likelihood.
-Although this is not the posterior, with so many data points we expect our posterior to be dominated by the likelihood anyways.
+Although this is not the posterior, with so many data points we expect our posterior to be dominated by the likelihood so they should be similar.

 ```r